jujpenabe/jujpenabe.github.io/content/blog/first.md

 +++
 title = "WEB 3D Point Clouds Comparison" date = 2025-01-16
+template = "page.html"
 +++

-Comparison of 3D Point Cloud Development: WebGL, P5.js, and Three.js
+# Comparison of 3D Point Cloud Development: WebGL, P5.js, and Three.js

 In recent years, the integration of 3D point clouds in web applications has become more accessible thanks to various JavaScript libraries and APIs.
 This blog explores the development process of 3D point clouds using three popular tools: pure WebGL, P5.js, and Three.js.
 Each of these approaches has its strengths and challenges, and this comparison aims to highlight their performance, ease of use, and suitability for different types of interactive web experiences.
 Methodology